keptn-sandbox/keptn-service-template-go/README.md

 ## How to release a new version of this service

-It is assumed that the current development takes place in the master branch (either via Pull Requests or directly).
+It is assumed that the current development takes place in the `main`/`master` branch (either via Pull Requests or directly).

-To make use of the built-in automation using GH Actions for releasing a new version of this service, you should

-* branch away from master to a branch called `release-x.y.z` (where `x.y.z` is your version),
-* write release notes in the [releasenotes/](releasenotes/) folder,
-* check the output of GH Actions builds for the release branch,
-* verify that your image was built and pushed to DockerHub with the right tags,
-* update the image tags in [deploy/service.yaml], and
-* test your service against a working Keptn installation.

-If any problems occur, fix them in the release branch and test them again.

-Once you have confirmed that everything works and your version is ready to go, you should

-* create a new release on the release branch using the [GitHub releases page](https://github.com/keptn-sandbox/keptn-service-template-go/releases), and
-* merge any changes from the release branch back to the master branch.
+Once you're ready, go to the Actions tab on GitHub, select Pre-Release or Release, and run the action.

 ## License